Encryption of Workstations at ISIMA and LIMOS✯

 -

-Encryption of your workstation(s) must be performed through the CRI ISIMA/LIMOS service:
+The encryption of your workstation(s) must be performed through the CRI ISIMA/LIMOS service:

 - A procedure exists for each operating system